 You can only make these deductions if you're looking for a job in your same field and at the same level as your last position.
 And sorry first-time job seekers, the IRS says that since this is your first time looking for work, your job-search expenses aren't deductible.

-Here are four more facts you should know before deducting job expenses:
+Here are four more facts you should know before deducting job expenses:1.)
+You can deduct employment and outplacement agency fees you paid while looking for a job in your present career field.

 2.)
 You can deduct the amount you spend preparing and mailing copies of your resume to employers in your career field.